-On the whole the level of the test was moderate.
-The test contained many difficult questions, so the important factor was selection of right questions.
-Quant section in this paper was comparatively easier than the DILR section.
-The key to getting a good percentile was time management and selection of questions.
-Verbal section was moderate.
+On the whole the level of the test was moderate to tough.
+The test contained many moderate and difficult questions and hence the important factor was selection of right questions.
+Quant section in this paper was comparatively difficult than the Reasoning section.
+Verbal section was easy to moderate in terms of difficulty level.The key to getting a good percentile was time management and selection of questions.

-One could have scored 90+ percentile by attempting around 14 questions with 80 % accuracy.
+The overall feel of the section was moderate and one could have scored 90+ percentile by attempting around 17-19 questions with 90 % accuracy.

-A good student could have scored 90+ percentile by attempting 17 questions with approx. 80 % accuracy.
+The difficulty level of this section was moderate.
+A good student could have scored 90+ percentile by attempting 17-19 questions with approx. 90% accuracy.

 The overall feel of the paper was moderate to tough, though for the students who knew how to manage the time available to the best i.e. not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
 AR and DI were mostly selective in this paper.
 As far as Quant is concerned most of the questions were from Algebra, Number system and Geometry.
 For verbal section, one should have good reading skills as there were 5 RC’s and also a few questions based on paragraph summary.
 One must focus on contextual vocabulary as well to understand and score well in RC passages.
 Moreover, questions like sentence rearrangement and misfit require analysis and knowledge of tricks to answer the questions.